arvinemadi/OOP---Design-Patterns/README.md

 - Using an abstract class, named Commands in the code, we create 4 different methods and their respective Undo's that move the robot object in the 4 directions.
 All these concrete Commands have the same robot object that has been passed to them in their constructor and all act on this same object.
 - The controller object maintains a stack of previously executed Commands.
 When the Undo() method of the controller is called, it picks up the last executed Command and calls its Undo() method.

-Example of executed code is shown as comment at the end of the java file.
+Result from executing the code is shown as comment at the end of the java file.

 <img src="media/Command_Pattern.PNG" width="450" height="270" />